watasiwa-art/watasiwa-art.github.io/README.md

 - Accessibility improvements

-Made with ❤️ by Nahian Ahmed Nirob
+Made with ❤️ by NIROB